 - Any medical condition that has caused a decreased limitation in mobility such as a stroke, Parkinson’s disease, arthritis, etc. Of course, the severity of the limitation in range of motion is taken into consideration.

-- Any condition that results in a decline in cognition such as dementia or Alzheimer’s.
+- Any health conditions that results in a decline in cognition such as dementia or Alzheimer’s.

 - Any condition that can, at a moment’s notice, render you unsafe such as Epilepsy.